fireantology/django-logtailer/README.rst

 ========

 - Copy the logtailer folder in you project and add it to the INSTALLED_APPS
+- add to urls.py: url(r'^logs/', include('logtailer.urls')),
 - Run manage.py syncdb for create the required tables
-- Create a symbolic link named 'logtailer' in you media root folder pointing to the logtailer media folder, alternatively you can also copy the logtailer media folder in your media root
+- Run manage.py collectstatic